-The current guidance document for the Pediatric Specialty Board includes recommendations for candidates with complications of portal hypertension, including ascites and gastrointestinal bleeding.
+The current guidance document for the Pediatric specialty review board includes recommendations for candidates with complications of portal hypertension, including ascites and gastrointestinal bleeding.
 The Committee is proposing a number of updates to this section of guidance based on feedback received from the pediatric transplant community.
 The proposed changes include more detail on what information should be included in exception requests for candidates in certain clinical situations and the addition of guidance for candidates requiring a hospitalization of at least five days with ascites not adequately controlled by oral diuretics and requiring IV diuretic therapy.

 First, the Committee is proposing the addition of language that outlines what information should be submitted when applying for an exception for a candidate with gastrointestinal bleeding with ongoing transfusion requirement.
 This suggestion was brought forth through the SPLIT survey and based on feedback from the Pediatric Committee.
-They noted that when applying for such exceptions, reviewers often request more information on the types of treatment or reasons that certain treatment options were not attempted.
-The Committee did make clear that reviewers should not be providing treatment recommendations in their comments, but it would be helpful to include some information as part of the initial exception request so that reviewers have a complete understanding of the candidate's clinical situation.
-Therefore, the Committee is proposing the addition of language that encourages transplant programs to include the interventions and treatments attempted, or the contraindications to their use, and the amount and dates of transfusions attempted in exception requests for candidates with gastrointestinal bleeding.
+Respondents to the survey noted that when applying for such exceptions, reviewers often request more information on the types of treatment or reasons that certain treatment options were not attempted.
+The Committee has made clear that reviewers should not be providing treatment recommendations in their comments, but it would be helpful to include some information as part of the initial exception request so that reviewers have a complete understanding of the candidate's clinical situation.25 Therefore, the Committee is proposing the addition of language that encourages transplant programs to include the interventions and treatments attempted, or the contraindications to their use, and the amount and dates of transfusions attempted in exception requests for candidates with gastrointestinal bleeding.
+This will ensure that NLRB reviewers have all relevant clinical information when reviewing exception requests for these candidates and increase the likelihood that initial exception requests can be appropriately considered.
 The Committee is also proposing the removal of language suggesting that transplant programs provide information on placement of transjugular intrahepatic portosystemic shunts (TIPS) or ongoing octreotide administration, as these would be included in the proposed new language.